matt-tingen/simpletest/README.md

 `assert_success` is called when an assert method passes.
 It is called after the console is cleared when `clear_console_on_assert_success` is `True`.

 `success` is called after the entire `Test` has run without any asserts failing.
+By default, this print a simple message indicating success.

 `pre_fail` is called after an assert fails but before the failure summary is printed and values are written to file (with `write_failed_assert_to_file`).
 It can be used to change the displayed values `self.left` and `self.right`.
 Regardless of what changes in the method, the test will still fail.